ramiy/site-health-manager/readme.txt

 * PHP version 5.6 or greater.
 * MySQL version 5.0 or greater.

-= Can I remove sensitive data from the info tab? =
+= Can I add new test to Site Heath Status? ==
-Yes you can.
+No, you can't add new test.
+The plugin allows you to disable existing tests to that are not relevant for your server configuration.

-= Can I add new data to the info tab? ==
+= Can I add new data to Site Heath Info? ==
-No, you can't add new data to the info tab.
-But this feature is planned for future versions.
+No, you can't add new data.
+The plugin only lets you manage and organize sensitive and critical data.

 == Screenshots ==